lucataco/cog-gemma-3-it/README.md

 - **Context Window**: 128K tokens
 - **Training Data**: Trained on a diverse dataset including web documents, code, mathematics, and images
 - **License**: [Gemma License](https://ai.google.dev/gemma/terms)

-## Limitations

-- May occasionally generate incorrect or hallucinated information
-- Performance varies depending on the complexity of the task
-- Image understanding capabilities have limitations compared to specialized vision models
-- May reflect biases present in the training data

 ## Acknowledgments